ricokahler/flair/README.md

 ### Composability

 `react-style-system`'s styles are composable by default.
-This means that every style you write can be augmented and style props like `className` and `style` are automatically propagated to the subject `Root` component.
+This means that every style you write can be augmented because the style props `className`, `style`, and `styles` are automatically propagated to the subject `Root` component.

 Building from the example above: